x

 Swallowing, burnt calories and weight loss

-Weight loss can be made worse by the fact that people with Huntington's disease need to eat a lot more than normal.
-We don't fully understand why this is.
-Partly it's caused by involuntary movements, which make people burn an awful lot of calories each day.
-But partly it's because the bodies of people with HD are less efficient at using energy.
+People with HD need to eat more calories than unaffected individuals.
+We don't fully understand the reasoning behind this.
+It may be caused, in part, by involuntary movements, which make people burn a lot of calories each day.
+The fact that people with HD are less efficient at using energy may contribute to this, as well.

-So it's very important people with Huntington's disease eat lots of food or get lots of calories in them.
-This is why people with Huntington's disease sometimes eat high-calorie foods or supplements, or have a feeding tube inserted, to make sure they are getting enough calories each day.
+Some affected people may need to eat high-calorie foods or supplements, or have a feeding tube inserted, to make sure they are getting enough calories each day.

 The second category is cognitive problems.
 Cognitive means anything to do with 'intellectual activity' or our process of thinking.
-Basically, anything that you have to put some thought into (like Sudoku... or maybe that's just me).
+Cognition relates to perceiving, planning, remembering and reasoning.
+Basically, anything to do with how we interact and make sense of the world around us.

 Sudoku